christian-draeger/pact-example/README.md

 using Maven as build tool and provide each a Kotlin and a Java example of the test implementation.

 ## What?
+Included examples are: How to test services that are talking REST as well as examples regarding how to ensure your services that are communication via messaging providing data in the correct format (from the consumers point of view).

-The Example includes two applications where one is acting as a producer (webservice with rest endpoint) and a consumer
+The **REST-Example** includes two applications where one is acting as a producer (webservice with rest endpoint) and a consumer
 (a CLI app that prints data received from the producer to console if executed).